Can LLMs Estimate Cognitive Complexity of Reading Comprehension Items?: Analysis

 \subsection{Fine-Grained Feature Analysis}

-To better understand the capabilities and limitations of LLMs, we decomposed the two classification tasks into a set of fine-grained sub-tasks.
-For each sub-task, we constructed few-shot CoT prompts by adapting those used in the main experiments, with instructions tailored to the specific cognitive feature under evaluation.
+To better understand the capabilities and limitations of LLMs, we decomposed the two classification tasks into a set of fine-grained subtasks.
+For each subtask, we constructed few-shot CoT prompts by adapting those used in the main experiments, with instructions tailored to the specific cognitive feature under evaluation.
 Results are reported in Table~\ref{tab:subtask_result}.

-The ES classification task was divided into two core sub-tasks: \textbf{Sub-task 1.1: Falsifiability Judgment} -- determining whether a \textit{Not True} statement is \textit{False} (contradicted) or \textit{Not Given} (lacking sufficient evidence). \textbf{Sub-task 1.2: Evidence Sentence Counting} -- identifying how many sentences are required to support or refute a statement.
+The ES classification task was divided into two core subtasks: \textbf{Subtask 1.1: Falsifiability Judgment} -- determining whether a \textit{Not True} statement is \textit{False} (contradicted) or \textit{Not Given} (lacking sufficient evidence). \textbf{Subtask 1.2: Evidence Sentence Counting} -- identifying how many sentences are required to support or refute a statement.
 Most models performed reliably on falsifiability classification, but performance was substantially lower for evidence sentence counting.
-This suggests that while LLMs can distinguish between refuted and unsupported statements, they struggle to explicitly identify all sentences that humans reference when solving the item.
+This suggests that while LLMs can distinguish between refuted and unsupported statements, they struggle to accurately identify the full set of sentences referenced by human annotators when solving the item.

-The TL classification task was evaluated through a hierarchical breakdown of transformation types, allowing for a more detailed examination of how LLMs handle different forms of linguistic transformation: \textbf{Sub-task 2.1.
-Inference Detection} -- distinguishing inference-based statements from those explainable by surface-level transformations, such as paraphrasing or phrase reordering. \textbf{Sub-task 2.2.
-Paraphrasing Detection} -- identifying whether a statement is a lexical rephrasing or a verbatim restatement. \textbf{Sub-task 2.3: Phrase Reordering Detection} -- detecting reordering of words and phrases.
-According to the results, model performance showed distinct strengths and weaknesses across sub-tasks.
+The TL classification task was evaluated through a hierarchical breakdown of transformation types, allowing for a more detailed examination of how LLMs handle different forms of linguistic transformation: \textbf{Subtask 2.1.
+Inference Detection} -- distinguishing inference-based statements from those explainable by surface-level transformations, such as paraphrasing or phrase reordering. \textbf{Subtask 2.2.
+Paraphrasing Detection} -- identifying whether a statement is a lexical rephrasing or a verbatim restatement. \textbf{Subtask 2.3: Phrase Reordering Detection} -- detecting reordering of words and phrases.
+According to the results, model performance showed distinct strengths and weaknesses across subtasks.
 GPT-4o-mini performed comparably to, or even better than, GPT-4o---especially on inference and phrase reordering detection, where GPT-4o underperformed.
 Paraphrasing detection was handled well across models, while phrase reordering remained especially challenging.